 Colleges and universities offer similar sports involvement opportunities to those available at high schools.
 However, colleges may also have their own television or radio station or be able to help students gain internships with local media companies.
 Postsecondary students may wish to produce a demo tape of audio and video clips; they may wish to have an advisor or professional sports broadcaster critique it.

 Other experiential opportunities involve volunteering to call varsity games or taking a work-study job with the university's sports information office.
 Newspapers or online outlets may avail opportunities for aspiring broadcasters to interview college players before and after the game.

 Step 5: Be Willing to Start at the Bottom

-The U.S. Bureau of Labor Statistics (www.bls.gov) projects that job opportunities for radio and television announcers will decline fourteen percent from 2014-2024, making an already competitive field even more so.
+The U.S. Bureau of Labor Statistics (www.bls.gov) projects that job opportunities for radio and television announcers will decline seven percent from 2018-2028, making an already competitive field even more so.
 The best entry-level positions are expected to be at small radio stations.
 A good source for information is the American Sportscasters Association's website, which offers advice from sports broadcasters as well as a job bank.